NIST Cybersecurity Framework: A Comprehensive Guide

 Detecting potential security incidents as they happen is one of the primary function areas of the framework.
 Protective measures are another.
 Your network needs round-the-clock monitoring every day of the year.
 Chances are, however, that having a fully staffed 24/7 security team is impractical, especially for small businesses.
 A managed security information and event management (SIEM) solution can bridge that divide.

 Every organization should start with a gap assessment to evaluate their existing cybersecurity posture and identify areas in need of improvement.
-Common, unified solutions include a fully managed and outsourced security incident and event management (SIEM) platform, managed detection and response (MDR), and regular security awareness training.
+Common unified solutions include outsourcing security management, implementing comprehensive security measures, and providing regular security awareness training.

 Let Charles IT show you how we can work together on the NIST CSF to achieve your IT security goals.
 Talk to an expert today.